God-Walkers (Worship)

 Rick Warren calls giving God pleasure worship.
 The problem with worship is that we usually think of worship as an activity that happens in a worship service.
 That’s one type of worship, but worship is far more than that.
 Worship is a 7/24/365 thing.
 It’s about all of our lives.

 The question isn’t how to worship God when I’m in church.
 How do I worship God when I’m standing in laundry soap and late for church?
-How do you worship God when you’re knee deep in worse?
-How do you worship God when you work for the boss from Hades?
+How do you worship God when you’re knee-deep or worse?
+How do you worship God when you work for a miserable boss?
 When your kids are driving you crazy?
 How do you worship God with all of your life?

 Here’s where Genesis 5 comes in.
 It’s one of those passages that we usually skim over.
 Does anyone else here sometimes quickly skim the genealogies in the Bible?
 It’s tempting to do so, but this one contains something out of the ordinary.
 You’re reading along, and you notice a pattern.
 Someone lived, had a child, lived some more and died.
 It’s the same all over again.
 Someone else lived, had a child, lived some more, and then died.
 Then, all of a sudden, the pattern breaks down in verses 21 to 24: